rsksmart/RSKIPs/IPs/RSKIP176.md

 ## Specification

 The fast-bridge system connects users, Liquidity Providers (LP) and a certain Liquidity Bridge Contract (LBC).
-This RSKIP specifies thehe specification of consensus changes to achieve the main goal of the use case without limiting the actual implementation of the fast-bridge system.
+This RSKIP details the specification of consensus changes to achieve the main goal of the use case without limiting the actual implementation of the fast-bridge system.

 #### Bridge